OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 In the previous example, `selectedRange` is set and its `address` property is loaded when `context.sync()` is called.

-Since `sync()` is an asynchronous operation, you should always return the `Promise` to ensure the sync operation completes before the script runs.
-Doing so ensures that the `sync()` operation completes before the script continues to run.
-If you're using TypeScript or ES6+ JavaScript, you can `await` the `context.sync()` call instead of returning it.
+Since `sync()` is an asynchronous operation, you should always return the `Promise` object to ensure the `sync()` operation completes before the script continues to run.
+If you're using TypeScript or ES6+ JavaScript, you can `await` the `context.sync()` call instead of returning the promise.

 #### Performance tip: Minimize the number of sync calls